radareorg/radare.org/gsoc/2018/ideas.md

 4. Implement basic (without the need of SMT solver) type inference based on function arguments types, function return types and callgraph
 5. Improve variables and argument detection coupled with type inference engine
 6. Export and import return and argument types with function signatures
-7. To think about possibility of implementing simple data flow engine in radare2 and implement it if feasible in time.
+7. Think about implementing simple data flow engine in radare2 and implement it if feasible in time.

 ### Skills
-Student should know C. And thould be familiar with basics of the program analysis.
+The student should know C. And should be familiar with the basics of the program analysis.

 ### Difficulty
 Medium

 ### Benefits for the student
-Student will understand modern program analysis problems related to the type inference, will meet the most common reverse engineering task in its advanced incarnation.
+The student will understand modern program analysis problems related to the type inference, will meet the most common reverse engineering task in its advanced incarnation.

 ### Benefits for the project
-This feature will make radare2 usable for day-to-day reverse engineering of complex programs, and will make integration with radeco decompilator even easier.
+This feature will make radare2 usable for day-to-day reverse engineering of complex programs, and will make integration with radeco decompiler even easier.

 ### Assess requirements for midterm/final evaluation
 - 1st term: Improved test case and fixed bugs.
 Structure offsets autorecognition.